2026 Manufacturing Grants

 If you receive an error message while submitting your application, please immediately contact FuzeHub at 518-768-7030 and FuzeHub staff will work with you to resolve the issue.

-It is anticipated that the award announcement for the 2024 Round 1 Manufacturing Grants will be posted to the FuzeHub website in April 2024, and the Round 2 announcement will be posted in July.
+It is anticipated that the award announcement for the 2026 Manufacturing Grants will be posted to the FuzeHub website in July 2026.

 All applicants will receive an email confirmation of award status as well.